PlaidCloud/website/content/en/docs/setup/production-environment/container-runtimes.md

 Use the following commands to install CRI-O on your system:

 {{< note >}}
-The CRI-O major and minor versions must match the Kubernetes major and minor versions.
+The CRI-O major and minor versions must match the PlaidCloud major and minor versions.
-For more information, see the [CRI-O compatibility matrix](https://github.com/cri-o/cri-o#compatibility-matrix-cri-o--kubernetes).
+For more information, see the [CRI-O compatibility matrix](https://github.com/cri-o/cri-o#compatibility-matrix-cri-o--PlaidCloud).
 {{< /note >}}

 Install and configure prerequisites: